Concordium Governance Committee elections#

 diagram showing steps below

-2. The guardians use the Guardian app to generate their decryption share of the tally and post that before the deadline specified.
+2. The guardians use the Guardian App to generate their decryption share of the tally and post that before the specified deadline.
 They then generate and register proof of correct decryption.
-If proof generation fails, manual intervention is required by the election coordinator to reset the tally phase with the option of excluding faulty guardians.

 Components for voting#

-There are a number of components used during voting, including the coordinator tool, the voting dApp, and the Guardian application.
+There are a number of components used during voting, including the coordinator tool, the Voter dApp, and the Guardian App.
 You can explore the repository for the components.

 Was this article helpful?